Our Mission

 Scout acquisition

-On March 17, 2025 the former UArts site is acquired by Scout, the organization behind the transformation of the Bok Building in South Philadelphia.
-Similar to their work at Bok, the goal is to keep the space accessible to working artists, makers, and small businesses, and provide affordable housing for artists in Furness Hall.
+On March 17, 2025 the site is acquired by Scout, the organization behind the transformation of the Bok Building in South Philadelphia.
+Similar to their work at Bok, the goal is to keep the space accessible to working artists, makers, and small businesses, and provide affordable housing for artists.
+We feel the weight of responsibility to defend the history of this space as a creative place.

 Scout invites the city in

-From June 4-8, 2025, Scout hosts a five-day “Celebration of Life” in the building’s atrium to honor the legacy of UArts.
-Later that same summer they open Frankie’s Summer Club (a nod to architect Frank Furness) as a temporary pop-up in the courtyard, welcoming the community back into the space.
+From June 4-8, 2025, Scout hosts a five-day “Celebration of Life” in the building’s atrium to honor the legacy of University of the Arts and attempt to provide some closure and healing related to the abrupt closing.
+Later that same summer Scout opens Frankie’s Summer Club (a nod to architect Frank Furness) as a temporary pop-up in the courtyard, welcoming the community into a magical garden that was never publicly accessible.

 2026